 - No active noise cancellation

-4. Logitech G733- Best for Lightweight Comfort and Vibrant Style
+4. Logitech G PRO X- Best for Lightweight Comfort and Vibrant Style

 - Extremely lightweight and comfortable